theayushgaur/ToDoForWebReInventByAyush/README.md

-# Organic Mind - A Modern Todo App
+# SyncStrive - A Modern Todo App

 A beautiful and efficient todo application built with Flutter, featuring a clean UI and intuitive task management.
+This app was created as a task for WebReInvent.

+## About

+SyncStrive is a productivity tool designed to help users organize their daily tasks with a modern interface and smooth user experience.
+It was developed as part of a technical assessment task for WebReInvent.

 ## Features